pensjonatus/flash-fiction/blog/the-prude.md

 ---
-title: 'The Prude'
+title: The Prude
 date: '2012-12-11'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 They were kissing and he could tell she was getting hot and wet.
 Or at least he